open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 Profiles are particularly useful in the context of other signals.
 For example, having a profile for a particular “slow” span in a trace yields more actionable information than simply knowing that the span was slow.
-The nature of profiling also provides the potential for a more “hands-off” approach to adding it to code compared to manual instrumentation needed for other signals.

 OpenTelemetry will define how profiles will be correlated with logs, traces, and metrics and how this correlation information will be stored.